hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Terraform.md

 ## Terragrunt

 Terragrunt is a thin wrapper (executable) that can auto generate terraform configuration prior to invoking terraform. e.g. parameterising remote state config.
 This is controlled by `hcl` files, usually one per module that you put within your directories.
-This may help in
+This can help in

 * Reducing repetition.
-Essentially it helps provide configuration to terraform which can also be provided at runtime via a text file or environment variables.
+It helps provide configuration to terraform which can also be provided at runtime via a text file or environment variables.
+However, Terragrunt is useful if you want to avoid repetition in defining your settings per environment.
+It allows you to neatly define common settings (e.g. tfvars) across multiple environments in one place with the ability to override the ones unique to each env.
+  * You can [use a tfvar file per environment](https://stackoverflow.com/questions/60084611/how-best-to-handle-multiple-tfvars-files-that-use-common-tf-files) and define `terragrunt.hcl` per environment.
+Each `terragrunt.hcl` file specifies a `terraform { …​ }` block that specifies from where to download the terraform code, as well as the environment-specific values for the input variables in that terraform code.
+  * If you define multiple `terragrunt.hcl` files the [find_in_parent_folders()](https://terragrunt.gruntwork.io/docs/reference/built-in-functions/#find_in_parent_folders) helper will automatically search up the directory tree to find the root `terragrunt.hcl` and inherit the remote_state configuration from it
 * Working with multiple terraform modules
 * Managing terraform state by making it more granular e.g. one state file per module.
 Large configurations in a single state file used to be resource intensive to apply in terraform